ickshonpe/texture-atlas-tools/README.md

     ```
     You can also look into using texture arrays instead of atlases.

-* There isn't proper documentation or examples, because I'm not sure that this crate is that useful.

-  If you do need help or have any questions, don't hesitate to contact me.
+* If you do need help or have any questions, don't hesitate to contact me.
 I'm almost always available on the Bevy discord channel

     https://discord.com/invite/bevy